Barcode36/Gestionale-JavaFX/README.md

 0.6.0 BETA
 Added view of objects' images, added Immagine class to models that extends JavaFX.Image because i need to know image id to delete image (this feature is not yet present).
 BugFix and improvements

+0.6.2 BETA
+Now you can modify products data, also bugfix and improvements.